Associate Dean (Postgraduate Studies)

-- Cycling information is available on the Christchurch City Council's website.
+- View Cycling information on the Christchurch City Council website.

-- Prayer room.
-The Hospital Chapel, ground floor of Christchurch Hospital is available to all denominations for prayer.
+The Christchurch Hospital chapel, ground floor, Christchurch Hospital, is also available to all denominations for prayer.

 - Otago University Students' Association OUSA provides members with representation, welfare, advocacy, and media.
 OUCA is completely independent from the rest of the University.